How to Make Great Money as a Freelance Translator

 Translation Directory

-The website is messy, but there are translation gigs posted regularly and they cover tons of language pairs.
+The website is messy, but translation gigs are posted regularly and cover many language pairs.
 You can register and set up a profile to get started.

 Upwork